luto65/swift-match3/README.md

 **Modifications**

 * The code is written to be generic and not apply just for cookies like in the tutorial.
 As such, the former "cookies" are now called "Tiles".
-The former "tiles" are now called "GridElement" and reside in a matrix called "grid"
+The former "tiles" are now called "GridElement" and reside in a matrix called "grid".
+* Matrix is a new type defined in Utilities.
+It can contain nil

-* To access the tiles: level?.tiles[x,y]: Tile
+* To access the tiles: level!.tiles[x,y]: Tile
-* To access the grid: level?.grid[x,y]: GridElement
+* To access the grid: level!.grid[x,y]: GridElement

 * The cookies layer has been renamed to boardLayer